littleprojects/ACC_W211/readme.md

 - ✅ Temporary radar integration
   - ✅ Target selector – up and running

-🏆 PoC is working and the engineering is done - lets bring everything together
+🏆 PoC is working and the engineering is done - let's bring everything together

 ### Pilot / Minimum Viable Product
 - [ ] PoC review and refactor - 🚧 under construction 🚧